The Elinor Glenn Scholarship Fund 2024

 Elinor Glenn Scholarship is open to Union Members of SEIU 2015 and their immediate family.
 Outlined below is eligibility and how to access this scholarship.

-- The qualifying member must have at least one year of continuous employment as a long term care worker and be a union member of SEIU 2015 in any of the 49 counties represented by SEIU Local 2015 as of May 31, 2023.
+- The qualifying member must have at least one year of continuous employment as a long term care worker and be a union member of SEIU 2015 in any of the 49 counties represented by SEIU Local 2015 as of May 31 of CURRENT YEAR.

 - The caregiver, spouse/partner or his/her children, step children, or children as a guardian, and grandchildren are eligible.

-- Applicants must be attending a 4-year university, grad school program, accredited community college, trade-tech school or online college as of the fall semester of the calendar year in which they are applying.
+- To qualify, applicants must be attending a 4-year university, grad school program, accredited community college, trade-tech school or online college as of the fall semester.

-- Any one individual may only receive this scholarship once.
+- Each individual is eligible for this scholarship only once.

-- Scholarships will be awarded without regard to sex, race, national origin, sexual orientation, age, or disability of any applicant.
+- Scholarships will be awarded based on merit, without consideration of the applicant’s sex, race, national origin, sexual orientation, age, or disability.

-All three sections of the application will be evaluated and scored.
-The total possible points any applicant can earn is 50 points.
+All three sections of the application will be evaluated and scored, with a total possible score of 50 points.
 The personal statement will be judged by the review committee based on the applicant’s ability to follow the prompt described below and can be awarded up to 20 points.
 Volunteer activities will be eligible for up to 15 points.
-The Applicant’s GPA has a total of possible 15 points as well, depending on the GPA.
+The Applicant’s GPA has a total possible score of 15 points as well, depending on the GPA.
 The minimum GPA required for the Scholarships is a 2.8.

-What are your goals towards social change and what social justice, labor or political activism have you done (include correct grammar, punctuation and spelling)?
+What are your goals towards social change and what social justice, labor or political activism have you undertaken?
+Please ensure correct grammar, punctuation, and spelling in your response.

 Application Frequently Asked Questions